*Last updated 19 February 2021

 If your enquiries are regarding Arts Access then phone 07921392478

 The Bonnyrigg Community Trust Shop – Food Bank

 The Bonnyrigg Community Trust Shop has re-opened as a food bank.

 Food parcels will be issued to those in need.
 Private message the team on Facebook if you would benefit from a food parcel or need support.

 Bonnyrigg Roses provides one-to-one support and counselling for both adults and children.
 Please get in touch with Trish for more information.

 Download the service poster here – Bonnyrigg Roses support and counselling

 All Braw Blethers sessions have been cancelled for the foreseeable future.

-The Bridges Project office is currently closed but we are continuing to provide support to young people through other means; phone calls, FaceTime, texts and Zoom.
-If you would like to talk to someone you can still contact the Bridges Project team on 0131 665 1621.
+The Bridges Project office is currently closed but ise continuing to provide support to young people by phone, FaceTime, texts and Zoom.
+If you would like to talk to someone you can still contact the Bridges Project team using the details below.

 CAPS Independent Advocacy